-Sexual Misconduct: To constitute Sexual Misconduct, behaviour may be a single serious incident or may be repeated or persistent behaviour.
+Sexual Misconduct: To constitute Sexual Misconduct, behavior may be a single serious incident or may be repeated or persistent behavior.
 Sexual Misconduct is any form of sexual contact without a person’s consent, including the threat of sexual contact without consent.
 Sexual Misconduct may include one or more of the following:

 - Sexual assault

 - Sexual harassment